ben-ng/conflux/README.md

     }
   }

-  // ... other Conflux options
+  // ... other Conflux options, like the channel to use, node id, etc...
 }

 var c = conflux(opts)